sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/backend.md

 You can use this file as an input source for your favorite data lake solution.

 Metrics logging is enabled by default but can be disabled with the disable-platform-metrics configuration flag.
-Sensu appends updated metrics at the interval you specify (default is every 60 seconds).
+Sensu appends updated metrics at the interval you specify with the platform-metrics-logging-interval configuration flag (default is every 60 seconds).

 To rotate the platform metrics log, use the same methods as for [event log rotation][63].

+Use these backend configuration flags to customize platform metrics logging:

 | disable-platform-metrics |      |
 -----------------------|------